dopt/odopt/packages/@dopt/vue/README.md

 It is published to npm as [`@dopt/vue`](https://www.npmjs.com/package/@dopt/vue).

 Check out our [TypeDoc docs](https://docs.dopt.com/sdks/vue/modules/) for source code level documentation.
+For a more in-depth guide, check out the [Vue SDK guide](https://docs.dopt.com/build/vue-sdk/) in our docs.

 ## Installation